-- Application is due 40 days or more prior to the date of departure, and not more than nine months prior to departure.
+- Application is due 40 days or more prior to the date of departure..
 Please keep in mind that NEFA offices may be closed at the time of submission.
 Allow as much time as possible in advance of your trip.

 - Applicants are strongly encouraged to contact grant staff prior to applying.

 - Funding decisions are made within four weeks of application receipt.

 - Grantees must submit a grantee report within 40 days of completing the funded travel in order to regain eligibility for NEFA grants.